woossi0/suite/docs/usermanual/source/sysadmin/jvm/index.rst

 Setting the default JVM using *update-alternatives*
 ---------------------------------------------------

-If you used linux packages to install different versions of java and are using the Boundless Suite packages you can use the *update-alternatives* command to set the *default* java for your system.
+If you used linux packages to install different versions of java and are using the Boundless Server packages you can use the *update-alternatives* command to set the *default* java for your system.

 .. note:: This method may change the java version other applications are using on your server.
 This may cause issues.